ls4/ls4-doc/arch.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Gateway (or aata server) relays requests from applications to metadata servers and data servers.
-Metadata servers store "which replication-set stores the data", and data servers store the data.
+Metadata servers store "which replica-set stores the data", and data servers store the data.

 ::